rails-decal/fa17-proj1/ANSWERS.md

 # Q0: Why is this error being thrown?

+There are is no pokemon n the database or a pokemon_controler yet.

 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *

+Chooses pokemon that do not have trainers.

 # Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.

+Creates a button that goes to patch capture_path (which is pokemon#capture), and puts the pokemon's id in params[id].

 # Question 3: What would you name your own Pokemon?